Training structure

 Faculty of Science

-The theoretical knowledge required to understand, formulate and implement dispersed systems will be detailed in this module.
-The physico-chemical principles governing the preparation and stability of solid-liquid and liquid-liquid dispersions will be detailed, in line with the specifications and expected properties of use.
-Topics covered include powder dispersibility, modification of the solid/liquid interface to control zeta potential and colloidal interactions (extended DLVO), and the rheology of dispersed systems in relation to the state of dispersion.
-Liquid-liquid dispersion: emulsification, Winsor's R ratio, HLD formulation and formulation maps.
+The theoretical knowledge necessary for understanding, formulating, and implementing dispersed systems will be detailed in this module.
+The physicochemical principles governing the preparation and stability of solid-liquid and liquid-liquid dispersions will be detailed in accordance with specifications and expected usage properties.
+The various concepts covered include powder dispersibility, modification of the solid/liquid interface to control zeta potential and colloidal interactions (extended DLVO), and rheology of dispersed systems in relation to the state of dispersion.
+Liquid-liquid dispersion: emulsification, Winsor's R ratio, formulation using the HLD method, and formulation maps.

-Introduction to synthetic techniques in dispersed media: emulsion synthesis of nanoparticles, latexes, microcapsules...
+Introduction to synthesis techniques in dispersed media: emulsion synthesis of nanoparticles, latex, microcapsules, etc.

 CM: 11